dgaydukov/cert-ocpjp11/files/ocpjp11.md

 * `LinkedHashMap` - ordered, use order in which elements where inserted
 * `TreeMap` - ordered and sorted, sort elements on insert `Set` - unordered collection, but `List` - ordered.
-Constructor of LinkedHashMap takes 3 params: capacity - default size of map loadFactor - when to resize map. if .75 resize when size above 3/4 of it's capacity accessOrder - if true, those you get goes up
+Constructor of `HashMap/LinkedHashMap` can have 2 and 3 params:
+* capacity - default size of underlying array
+* loadFactor - when to resize map. if .75 resize when size above 3/4 of it's capacity
-Giving these 3 params you can easily create your own LRU cache.
+* accessOrder (only for LinkedHashMap cause we have order here) - if true, those you get goes up Giving these 3 params you can easily create your own LRU cache.
 ```java
 import java.util.*;